 Emus have a life expectancy of about 10-20 years in the wild and 35+ years in captivity.
 The oldest emu in the world was claimed to be 58 in 2020.

-There is always a risk in hatching eggs of any kind.
+There is always a risk when hatching eggs of any kind.
 Even in the wild, under perfect incubating conditions, every single egg may not remain viable.
-That is simply Mother Nature and what makes hatching eggs such an incredible and rewarding experience.

 You can choose to weigh your hatching eggs to make sure they are losing weight appropriately.
 An emu egg should lose 13%-17% of its weight over the entire incubation period.
 If you notice that your egg weight loss is too much then you may need to increase humidity; or vice versa.
-If the weight loss measures are erratic then it may be because your humidity level has been fluctuating.
+If the weight loss measures are erratic then it may be because your humidity level has been fluctuating and need to be monitored closely.
 Smoother eggs may lose less weight than more dimpled eggs, which are more porous.
 You can apply tape to help those eggs that might be losing too quickly.
 Unfortunately, weight loss is not an indicator of viability because even "quitters" will lose weight.
 But, by weighing eggs and hatching at the required temp and humidity to lose the appropriate amount of weight you are giving it the best chance to hatch a healthy chick.
-If optimal conditions are not provided, including proper turning and adequate ventilation, there is a much greater chance for chick malpositioning, abnormalities, deformities and leg problems like splay, slipped tendons or rotational disorders.
+If optimal conditions are not provided, including proper turning and adequate ventilation, there is a much greater chance for chick malpositioning, abnormalities, deformities, leg splay, slipped tendons, rotational disorders, or death.

 We have never fed Ratite feed because it has been recognized for having higher fiber, iron, copper and zinc than emus require (because it was originally formulated for ostriches).
 If you choose to feed Ratite feed, it is important to add an extruded alfalfa-based rabbit pellet to aid in their digestion.